bitfieldaudio/OTTO/README.md

 | Ctrl + C    | Lift Tape Selection | Ctrl + V            | Drop Tape Selection |

 # Installation
 The TOP-1 is written in bleeding edge C++17, which gives some problems with dependencies.
-First of all, you need a up to date compiler, GCC-7 or clang 5.0 should work.
+First of all, you need a up to date compiler: GCC-7 or clang 5.0 should work.
 The biggest problem is the standard library.
 Currently i think only `libstdc++ 7` has all that we need.
-This will probable change in a few months, as other implementations catch up.
+This will probably change in a few months, as other implementations catch up.

-For Debian/Ubuntu, this should install most of the dependencies.
-If you dont have `g++-7`, google how to get it for your specific version.
+For Debian/Ubuntu, this should install most of the dependencies:
 ```bash
 apt install jackd\
     g++-7\
     libjack-jackd2-dev\
     libgles2-mesa-dev -y
 ```
+(If you don't have `g++-7`, google how to get it for your specific version)

 You will also need cmake 3.8 or above, get it [here](https://cmake.org/download/)

 I recommend also installing `patchage` and `jack-keyboard`, but they are in no way required.

-With this set up, you should be able to build & run the TOP-1 with
+With this set up, you should be able to build & run the TOP-1 with:
 ```
 cmake .
 make -j4